Anish-prajapati07/PRODIGY_CS_02/README.md

-This is my **2nd task** of **Prodigy summer internship** in which we  do image encryption tool using pixel manipulation using numpy and pillow manipulation
+This is my **2nd task** of **Prodigy summer internship** in which we  do image encryption tool using pixel manipulation using numpy and pillow manipulation.

 **Key Features**: Image Manipulation in Python.
 Loading: Open and read various image formats such as JPEG, PNG, BMP, GIF, and TIFF.